mschw81/acqvainter/README.md

 	- If you want to share a few notebooks in the same repo, it might be better to place in a notebooks subfolder
 6. Customise the readme and description as appropriate.
-7. Adapt the link to Binder so that Binder can fire up ypur notebook.
-For the present tutorial, the link looks as follows: https://mybinder.org/v2/gh/mschw81/main?labpath=notebooks%2Facqvainter_cb.ipynb
+7. Adapt the link to Binder so that Binder can fire up your notebook.
+For the present tutorial, the link looks as follows: https://mybinder.org/v2/gh/mschw81/acqvainter/main?labpath=notebooks%2Facqvainter_cb.ipynb
-8.
-9. Setup the binder link on the [ATAP Binder Instance](https://binderhub.atap-binder.cloud.edu.au/) or [My Binder](https://mybinder.org/) (Broadly accessible, but lower memory/CPU limits).
-You will point binder to the repository you have created from this template, probably using the `main` branch, and providing the name of the notebook you want to be launched by default (if desired).
-10. Place the generated binder link (ideally with the Binder icon) in the readme.
+   There are three sequences you need to adapt:
+   + the user name (*mschw81* is my GitHub username)
+   + the repo name (*acqvainter* is the repo name)
+   + the notebook name (*acqvainter_cb.ipynb* is the notebook name).
+As an alterntive, you can also upload your Jupyter notebook into Google Colab and share it with others.
+The issue is that Google Colab will kick you out if computations (including package installations) take too long and you have rather limited computing power.

+Be aware that the first time you start your interactive notebook, the set up will take very long because a Docker image (a virtual machine) with all required software applications and packages will be created from your GitHub repository.
+This can take up to an hour if your notebook is very complex and has many dependencies.
+Simpler notebooks fire up much faster but will take at least 10 minutes to start when you first fire them up.